mhvk/baseband-tasks/docs/fourier/index.rst

 especially useful for FFTW, which achieves its fast transforms through prior planning.

-Currently does not support Hermitian FFTs.
+The module currently does not support Hermitian Fourier transforms - frequency-domain values are always treated as complex.

 .. _fourier_usage: